Uncle Dave Macon: Professional career

 Although Macon had long performed as an amateur and was well known for his showmanship, his first professional performance was in 1921 at a school in Morrison, Tennessee, during a Methodist church benefit.
 In 1923, during a performance for the Shriners in Nashville, Macon was seen by Marcus Loew of Loews Theatres, who offered him fifteen dollars if he would perform at a theater in Alabama.
 Macon accepted and went to Alabama.
 After the show he was approached by the manager of Loews Theatres in Birmingham, who wanted to hire him to perform there.
 Macon's salary was several hundred dollars a week.
 This led to offers from other theaters in the Loew's Vaudeville circuit.
-At age fifty, Macon found himself a successful entertainer.
+At the age of 50, Macon found himself a successful entertainer.
 A rival vaudeville circuit, the Keith-Albee-Orpheum Corporation, tried to hire him away from the Loew's circuit, but he refused.

 In 1923 Macon began a tour of the south-eastern United States, joined by fiddler Sid Harkreader and five other acts.
 By now, the Sterchi Brothers Furniture Company, distributors of Vocalion Records, had noticed Macon and realised his potential as a recording artist.
 On July 8, 1924, Macon and Harkreader made their first recordings for Vocalion in New York City.
 The session extended over several days and eighteen songs were recorded.
 In 1925, Macon and Harkreader added "Dancing Bob" Bradford, a buck dancer to their act, Their tours on the Loew's circuit now included comedy, buck-dancing and old time music.
 In late 1925, Macon met guitarist Sam McGee, who was to become Macon's regular recording and performance partner.
 On November 6, 1925, Macon and Harkreader performed at the Ryman Auditorium—the future home of the Grand Ole Opry— in a benefit for the Nashville police force.
-The show was just three weeks before the WSM Grand Ole Opry was founded.
+The show was just three weeks before the Opry started as the WSM Barn Dance.